-While many cigarette smokers turned to e cigs, vape pens and box mods in the hopes of avoiding cancer causing agents in cigarettes (tar and arsenic), studies from the American Association for the Advancement of Science has signaled that vaping is far from non-threatening.
-Having been introduced back in 2008, Electronic cigarettes have continued to gain massive popularity in the recent years.
+While many cigarette smokers turned to e-cigs, vape pens, and box mods in the hopes of avoiding cancer-causing agents in cigarettes (tar and arsenic), studies from the American Association for the Advancement of Science has signaled that vaping is far from non-threatening.
+Having been introduced back in 2008, Electronic cigarettes have continued to gain massive popularity in recent years.
 Utilized as a way to quit ingestion of harmful agents of smoking and/or quitting smoking, it often develops into a habit in and of itself, especially among teenagers.
 This has prompted many people, especially parents, to question whether addiction to vaping is dangerous or nothing of major concern.
 Well, let’s try to find out facts about vaping addiction.

 Vaping is a slang term for using personal vaporizers, electronic nicotine delivery, or electronic cigarettes.
 In other words, it’s the practice of inhaling vapor from e-liquid via a vaporizer.
-In order to enjoy vaping, you need to have e-liquid, an atomizer, battery, and inhaler mouthpiece, which are often sold in starter kits, you can check out some of the best electronic cigarettes on our homepage.
+In order to enjoy vaping, you need to have e-liquid, an atomizer, battery, and inhaler mouthpiece, which are often sold in starter kits, you can check out some reviews and information on our SmokeTastic homepage.
 The e-liquid contain nicotine that has been mixed with propylene glycol, glycerin, and different flavors.
-When heated, the liquid produces vapor that one can inhale.
+When heated, the liquid produces a vapor that one can inhale.

 E-cigs were introduced to help smokers eliminate toxins, conventional chemicals, and the persistent scent of cigarettes.
 However, studies are now indicating that e-cigs could be as harmful as conventional cigarettes.